Rates of estimation for high-dimensional multi-reference alignment: Maximum likelihood estimator

-\end{Theorem} For $\sigma^2 \geq r^2$, this requirement for $N$ reduces to that of Theorem \ref{thm:lownoise}, up to a modified constant $C_0>0$.
-Combined with the argument for $\sigma^2 \leq r^2$ in Section \ref{sec:MoMopt}, this proves the minimax upper bound of Theorem \ref{thm:lownoise}.
+\end{Theorem} For $\sigma^2 \geq K^{-2\beta}$, this requirement for $N$ reduces to that of Theorem \ref{thm:lownoise}, up to a modified constant $C_0>0$.
+Combined with the argument for $\sigma^2 \leq K^{-2\beta}$ in Section \ref{sec:MoMopt}, this immediately implies the minimax upper bound of Theorem \ref{thm:lownoise}.

 In the remainder of this section, we prove Theorem \ref{thm-mle}.
 The proof applies a classical idea of second-order Taylor expansion for the log-likelihood function.
 Observe first that the negative log-likelihood $R_N(\theta)$ satisfies the rotational invariance $R_N(\theta)=R_N(g(\alpha) \cdot \theta)$ for all $\alpha \in \cA$.
 Thus $\hat{\theta}^{\mathrm{MLE}}$ is defined only up to rotation, and all rotations of $\hat{\theta}^{\mathrm{MLE}}$ incur the same loss.
 To fix this rotation and ease notation in the analysis, let us denote by $\hat{\theta}^{\mathrm{MLE}}$ the rotation of the MLE such that